SleepingCui/EasyTimerBackupReforged/README.md

 ### License

-This program is licensed under the MIT License.
+This program is licensed under the GPLv2 License.
 See the LICENSE file for more details.